 A.2.10 Certificate and Key Management

 The X3 architecture relies on (where applicable) Certificate and Key Management mechanisms (including Certificate and Key revocation) from X1.

+EDITOR’S NOTE from SA3-LI Newport: This will need to be revisited for NFV, in line with NFV SEC 011.
+The “start-up” problem – how to get the initial keys/certificates – will need to be solved here and in NFV in the same way.

 Annex B (informative): Suggestions for solutions